step-security/github-actions-goat/README.md

 ## Attack Simulations

 This table lists the different attack methods you can simulate.
-In each case, you then use StepSecurity Harden Runner to stop the attack.
+In each case, you then use [`Harden-Runner`](https://github.com/step-security/harden-runner) to stop the attack.

 | Number | Attack Simulation                                                                          | Related incidents                                                                                                                                                                                                                                                                                                             |
 | ------ | ------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |